 '... is of the view that as specified in SLC 1.3.1 of Part B.1 (Pension Rules for Retirement Scheme Administrators) of the Pension Rules for Service Providers, the RSA, in carrying out his functions, shall act in the best interests of the Scheme members and beneficiaries.
 The MFSA expects the RSA to be diligent and to take into account his fiduciary role towards the members and beneficiaries, at all times, irrespective of the form in which the Scheme is established.
-The RSA is expected to approve transactions and to ensure that these are in line with the investment restrictions and the risk profile of the member in relation to his individual member account within the Scheme'.46
+The RSA is expected to approve transactions and to ensure that these are in line with the investment restrictions and the risk profile of the member in relation to his individual member account within the Scheme'.

-The MFSA has also highlighted the need for the retirement scheme administrator to query and probe the actions of a regulated investment adviser stating that 'the MFSA also remains of the view that the RSA is to be considered responsible to verify and monitor that investments in the individual member
+The MFSA has also highlighted the need for the retirement scheme administrator to query and probe the actions of a regulated investment adviser stating that: